siddhartha-gadgil/DeptWeb/_seminars/2013/2013-2-15-mr-sumit-kumar-iisc.md

 date: 2013-2-15
 speaker: "Mr. Sumit Kumar IISc, Bangalore"
 title: "Normal spectrum of a subnormal operator"
 time: "3:00 pm- 4:00 pm"
-venue: "Department of Mathematics, Lecture Hall II"
+time: "Department of Mathematics, Lecture Hall II"
 ---
 Let H be a separable Hilbert space over the complex field.
 The class $$ {{\\bold{S}}} := \\lbrace N|_{M} : N \\mbox{ is normal on H and M is